frankschae/academic-kickstart/content/post/bouncing_ball/index.md

 The initial condition contains the initial height $z_0$ and initial velocity $v_0$ of the ball.
 We have two important parameters in this system.
 First, there is the gravitational constant $g=10$ modeling the acceleration of the ball due to an approximately constant gravitational field.
 Second, we include a dissipation factor $\gamma=0.8$ ([coefficient of restitution](https://en.wikipedia.org/wiki/Coefficient_of_restitution)) that accounts for a non-perfect elastic bounce on the ground.

-We can straightforwardly integrate the ODE analytically
+When ignoring the bounce, we can straightforwardly integrate the ODE analytically

 $$
 \begin{aligned}